 More mentions in social media

-Tip: At clickworker you can quickly and easily order SEO content that is equally attractive for your users and search engines.
+At clickworker you can quickly and easily order unique content for SEO that is equally attractive for your users and search engines.

 What is your current content goal?